 Section 10.2 The Stack

-A stack is an area of memory for storing data items together with a pointer to the “top” of the stack.
+The stack is used extensively for the interface between a calling function and called function, local variables created within a function, and saving items within a function.
+Before describing how these things are done, we need to understand what stacks are and how they are used.
+A stack is an area of memory for storing data items together with a pointer to the โtopโ of the stack.
 Informally, you can think of a stack as being organized very much like a stack of dinner plates on a shelf.
 We can only access the one item at the top of the stack.
 (And, yes, if you pull out a plate from somewhere with the stack, you will probably break something.)
-There are two fundamental operations on a stack:
+There are two fundamental operations on a stack:- push data-item

 This causes the data-item to be placed on the top of the stack and moves the stack pointer to point to this latest item.